 So what do we have to pay for a hydrating agent and a bottle of lemon oil if they were all the same?
 It’s simply a marketing trick.

-Did you ever feel like you were doing something really refreshing to your instrument because, by the time you have opened that bottle of lemon oil, you would smell the fresh lemon, citrus tones?
+Did you ever feel like you were doing something really refreshing to your instrument because, by the time you opened that bottle of lemon oil, you would smell the fresh lemon, and citrus tones?

 Well, I did, until I started researching this topic!